 Reductions in Nuclear Weapons

 The threat of nuclear weapons is one of the gravest dangers facing Americans today.
-I fully support the comprehensive strategy of non-proliferation and nuclear security, and pledge to do all I can to push for a world free of nuclear weapons.
-I have supported several measures to strengthen sanctions against Iran, including the Comprehensive Iran Sanctions, Accountability, and Divestment Act, the toughest sanctions against Iran ever passed by the United States and the Iran Sanctions Extension Act, which imposed financial penalties on any persons directly investing in or significantly contributing to the enhancement of Iran’s ability to develop its petroleum resources.
+Jim fully supports the comprehensive strategy of non-proliferation and nuclear security, and pledge to do all he can to push for a world free of nuclear weapons.
+He has supported several measures to strengthen sanctions against Iran, including the Comprehensive Iran Sanctions, Accountability, and Divestment Act, the toughest sanctions against Iran ever passed by the United States and the Iran Sanctions Extension Act, which imposed financial penalties on any persons directly investing in or significantly contributing to the enhancement of Iran’s ability to develop its petroleum resources.

-I have and will continue to advocate engaging China to de-escalate nuclear tensions with North Korea.
-I supported the Korean Interdiction and Modernization of Sanctions Act, which were intended to encourage North Korea to engage in negotiations that will hopefully lead to a peaceful and diplomatic solution.
+Jim has and will continue to advocate engaging China to de-escalate nuclear tensions with North Korea.
+He supported the Korean Interdiction and Modernization of Sanctions Act, which were intended to encourage North Korea to engage in negotiations that will hopefully lead to a peaceful and diplomatic solution.